PGCE with QTS Secondary Physics with Science

-This is a new strand of the PGCE Science where you will specialise in Physics.
-Students who successfully complete this route will be in a strong position to gain employment as teachers of Physics up to post-16 and general science at least to KS3 and possibly KS4.
+This is a strand of the PGCE Science course where you will specialise in Physics.
+Students who successfully complete this route you will be in a strong position to gain employment as teachers of Physics and general science to KS4.

 Once you have been offered a place on a PGCE Secondary Science course you will have an opportunity to boost your subject knowledge in Physics with one of our Subject Knowledge Enhancement (SKE) courses before starting your PGCE.